Can I Send Large Files via Gmail?

 • Create file requests with all clouds: You can create MEGA file requests and requests from other clouds easily for free in MultCloud.

-• Best team collaboration platform for all cloud users: As a MultCloud subscriber, you can create sub-accounts to easily collaborate with your team or share photos and videos with friends and family in a shared folder no matter which clouds you use.
+• Best team collaboration platform for all cloud users: As a MultCloud subscriber, you can create sub-accounts to easily collaborate with your team or share photos and videos with friends and family in a shared folder no matter which cloud you use.

 Step 1.
 Create a MultCloud account and log in.
 Or, you can sign in with your Gmail/Facebook account.